Sarilumab (Kevzara)

 Tell Your Rheumatology Provider

-Updated March 2023 by Howard Yang, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2024 by Howard Yang, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.